Property Tax Protection Program

 Total Protests

-Property tax protests have been on a steady climb for the previous decade.
+Property tax appeals have been on a steady climb for the previous decade.
 This generally matches the rate of taxation and increased valuations handed out by HCAD.
-A similar pattern has been observed across Texas, though places like Fort Bend have traditionally seen high protests rates due to some of the highest taxes in the nation.
-While Hidalgo County has not seen a quintupling of total protests like Denton County, the doubling of protests is a mixed bag.
+A similar pattern has been observed across Texas, though places like Fort Bend have traditionally seen high appeal rates due to some of the highest taxes in the nation.
+While Hidalgo has not seen a quintupling of total appeals like Denton County, the doubling of protests is a mixed bag.
 While it is good to see property owners standing up for their rights, it also means that higher taxes are forcing their hand.

-There were 33,780 single family home protests in 2023, which is easily a record.
-Residential protests used to lag behind commercial ones, but they surpassed them in 2021 and have never looked back.
-Single family home protests have quadrupled since 2014 and are the main driver for the rise in total property protests.
+There were 29,530 single family home protests in 2024, which was down from the 2023 record of 33,780.
+Residential appeals used to lag behind commercial ones, but they surpassed them in 2021 and have never looked back.
+Family home protests have quadrupled since 2014 and are the main driver for the rise in total property protests.
 This is another indication of rising home values in the county.
-Commercial protests are likewise becoming more common, with 25,750 protests in 2023 being their zenith as well.
+Commercial protests are likewise becoming more common, with 25,630 appeals in 2024 being the second-highest total seen in the county.

 % of Parcels Protested Hidalgo CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.